jtmarks6/avro-schema-builder/README.md

 - Other classes (`PrimitiveField`, `RecordField`, `ArrayField`, etc.): Represent the different types of fields available in Avro.
 - `types`: Contains TypeScript type definitions for the various Avro types.

-For a more detailed explanation of the classes and types available, and how to use them, please check out the source code.
-Each class and type is documented with JSDoc comments.
+For a more detailed explanation of the classes and types available, and how to use them, please check out the source code and the test cases.

 ## Contributing